kubernetes-sigs/security-profiles-operator/installation-usage.md

 }
 ```

-All commands are interruptable by using Ctrl^C, while `spoc record` will still
+All commands are interruptible by using Ctrl^C, while `spoc record` will still
 write the resulting seccomp profile after process terminating.

 ### Run commands with seccomp profiles